Sync API

 ops | A list enclosing responses from all of the tasks run on MPO. |

-ops[].proc | Returns “ok” if a particular task runs successfully or errors if otherwise. |
+ops[].proc | Returns ok if a particular task runs successfully or errors if otherwise. |

 ops[].data.info | An object with key-value pairs of the parameters returned from the task.
-Data specified for response in the API Call node. |
+This response can be specified in the API Call node. |

-request_proc | Returns “ok” if all the tasks ran successfully or errors if otherwise. |
+request_proc | Returns ok if all the tasks ran successfully or errors if otherwise. |